eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 | What are the kinds of macroglia?               | Astrocytes, oligodendrocytes, and Schwann cells. |

 And the bottom-up questions.
 We don't ask these when the answers are obvious:
-"what are microglia a kind of" has an obvious answer.
+"what are microglia/macroglia a kind of" has an obvious answer.

 | Question                          | Answer     |
 |-----------------------------------|------------|